 Novotroitskoe Reservoir, reservoir in Russia

-The reservoir was created in 1952 through the construction of a dam on the Bolshoy Egorlyk River, originally built to supply water to local settlements and protect against drought periods.
-Over time it evolved from a purely functional infrastructure into a popular destination for fishing and recreation.
+The reservoir was built in 1952 by damming the Bolshoy Egorlyk River, primarily to supply water to local settlements and support agriculture in a drought-prone region.
+Over the following decades it also became a place for fishing and outdoor recreation.

 The reservoir serves as a vital water source for surrounding communities and has become a gathering place for local fishermen and visitors seeking outdoor time.
 Nearby villages depend on this body of water for irrigation and livestock, making it central to daily life in the region.